megmorsie/tcba-recipe-sorter/README.md

 Installation
 ------
 1. Requires **WP Recipe Maker** plugin to be installed and active.
-Otherwise, shortcode will return an error message.
+Otherwise, shortcode will return an error message (see Troubleshooting/Known Issues section below for details).
 2. To install TCBA Recipe Sorter, download a **zipped file** of this repository and **upload to WordPress**.

 Usage